tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 </p>

 {{% example %}}
+The code above uses the `ggplot()` function to create an initial plot framework.
+In this visualization, the *dataset* `mpg` is used, and the *aesthetic* arguments map the mpg's `displ` variable to the x axis and the `hwy` variable to the y axis.

-This code initializes a ggplot object for a plot, using the `mpg` dataset with engine displacement (displ) and highway miles per gallon (hwy).
-In our analogy to constructing sentences, we've set the stage, but the plot remains empty, much like a sentence without verbs or adjectives.
-To bring it to life, we need to call upon a `geom()` function to specify the type of plot we want to create.
+To animate the visualization, we need to employ a `geom_()` function to specify the type of plot we wish to create.

 {{% /example %}}

 ### Geometric Objects (`geoms`):
+A *geometric object* is a visual representation used to display data on a plot, such as a point, line, or bar.
+Thus, geoms determine the specific type of plot being created.

-The next step involves adding one or more geometric objects, or `geoms`.
-Geoms determine the type of plot you're creating.
-Whether it's a bar plot (`geom_bar`), a line plot (`geom_line`), a scatter plot (`geom_point`), or any other graphical representation, each geom layer takes the foundational setup from the ggplot call and visually interprets the data according to its type.
+Adding one or more geometric objects is achieved through the `geom_` functions.
+This could be a bar plot (`geom_bar`), a line plot (`geom_line`), a scatter plot (`geom_point`), or any other graphical representation.

+Each geom layer refers back to the initial `ggplot()` setup and visually interprets the data according to its specific `geom_` type.

 {{% codeblock %}}